LeoGoemaere/AnimaScroll/README.md

 - Wrote in **pure Vanilla JS**, it doesn't require jQuery.
 - Keeps **url up to date** with the hash history.
 - Makes **anchors more accurate** by taking into account fixed elements.
-- High flexibility with the scroll programmatic.
+- High flexibility with the programmatic scroll.
 - **TODO** - Good browsers supports.

 ## Getting started